 "Our worship is to be a celebration of our incorporation into God’s life and those who are charged with leading the music of God’s people – whether in a small parish church or in a great cathedral - have at the heart of their ministry the joy of announcing God’s presence with his people and the transforming reality of that presence.
 We should always remember that this is the rationale for our choirs and our music in church and that there is no other."

-Music is an essential part of the worship experience and community life of St. Paul’s Church.
-Music enhances our understanding of the word of God and gives expression to our feelings of joy, as well as sorrow.
-At St. Paul’s Church, we are blessed with dedicated volunteer choir members, parishioners who eagerly share their musical gifts, and a congregation whose enthusiastic singing enlivens our Sunday services.
-Our music program is headed by our Music Director Ann Colgrove.
+Music is an essential aspect of the worship experience and community life of St. Paul’s Church.
+Music enhances our understanding of the word ofGod and gives essential expression to our feelings of joy, sorrow, praise or thanksgiving.
+At St. Paul’s Church, we are blessed with dedicated volunteer choir members and musicians, parishioners who eagerly share their musical gifts, and a congregation whose enthusiastic singing enlivens our Sunday services.
+Our music program is led by Joe Hammer, director of music.
 Please contact

-Saturdays 10:00 a.m. - 11:00 a.m.
+Rehearsal: Saturdays 10:00 a.m. - 11:00 a.m.

 The Compline Choir leads the candlelit Sung Compline service which is offered on Sunday evenings during Advent and Lent.
 Special rehearsals are scheduled in advance of these services.